Blazkowich/GetEndPointFinder/README.md

 ## Setup

-To set up the ScaNet application, follow these steps:
+To set up the ScanApi application, follow these steps:

-1. **Clone the Repository**: Clone the ScaNet repository to your local machine.
+1. **Clone the Repository**: Clone the ScanApi repository to your local machine.
 2. **Install Dependencies**: Run `dotnet restore` to install the necessary dependencies.
 3. **Configure MongoDB**: Update the MongoDB connection string and database settings in the `appsettings.json` file.
 4. **Configure Config.Json**: Update the Direction of 'TextPath' and 'DomainPath' if you want to work with .txt files.